qianlonghua/BioPIE/README.md

 *diff_ent_type*: whether a relation instance must involve two entity mentions with different types;

-*mark_ent_pair*: how two entity mentions are marked out in RE with 0-no marking, 1-marking with # and @ for 1st and 2nd entity mentions, and 3-marking with entity types.
+*mark_ent_pair*: how two entity mentions are marked out in RE with 0-no marking, 1-marking with # and @ for 1st and 2nd entity mentions, and 3-marking with entity types;

 *word_vector_path*: the path and filename of the pre-trained word vectors;